 - What information can NPC spies learn.

-The next step is getting the information from the guild leaders/game masters into the hands of the players.
-In a table top game, where each person is the general of their own armies, a game master can write a note to each player or take them off to the side and give them the information.
-When you are dealing with dozen's of people you either need to write dozens of individual notes, make general statements, or expect the guild leader to hand out the information themselves.
+The next step is getting the information from the teams into the hands of the players.
+In a tabletop game, where each person is the general of their own armies, a game master can write a note to each player or take them off to the side and give them the information.
+When you are dealing with dozens of people you either need to write dozens of individual notes, make general statements, or expect the team leader to hand out the information themselves to role-play partners and allies.
 The more people you get, the more this process becomes its own headache.

-RPCSS handles all information to the player characters itself.
-Guild Leaders, and their three assigned RPCSS roles, coin master, spy master and warlord, receive individualized information set directly to them via the post office in game.
+RPCSS handles the delivery of information to the player characters itself.
+Team Leaders receive individualized information sent directly to them via the post office in-game.
 Other player characters will be able to glean information from what is happening in the system by visiting the town crier who provides "randomized but incompletely" information which is designed to "encourage players to go RP with others to fill in the picture."

-This information, gleened by player characters and supported by RPCSS spies is crucial to any strategy planning, and is one of the reasons why running a noble house by yourself without allies is a challenge.
+This information, gleaned by player characters and supported by RPCSS spies is crucial to any strategy planning and is one of the reasons why running a team without allies is a challenge.
 RPCSS turns are once a week, allowing even those with time constrains plenty of time to role-play with others and make plans.

 RPCSS connects with UO